-Eight out of ten drugs are generics.
-Did you know it's almost impossible to sue even when a generic drug kills someone you love?
+Eight out of ten prescriptions are filled with a generic drug.
+Did you know it's almost impossible to hold the manufacturer accountable for failing to warn patients about side-effects–even when a generic drug kills someone you love?

 Why?
-Because generic drug manufacturers won a ruling before the U.S. Supreme Court saying they don't need to warn patients when they learn of a new and dangerous side effects.
+Because generic drug manufacturers won a ruling before the U.S. Supreme Court saying they are not responsible for warning patients when they learn of a new and dangerous side effects.

 The U.S. Food and Drug Administration (FDA) is taking steps to help restore justice for generic drug victims and to ensure generic drug warning labels can be updated as quickly as possible by their manufacturers.

 Kira’s mom, Tammy, submitted a petition in support of these steps to the FDA in her honor and in the honor of every American harmed by a generic drug.